 Paul Bonner is a reformed technical journalist who reinvented himself as a web developer during the dot-com boom and hasn't looked back since.
 While his professional work centers around Ruby development, he's full of opinions about every aspect of web- and mobile-development.
 He lives in Austin, TX.

-Nadya Duke Boone is a Product Manager for New Relic.
-She works on features that use the awesome science of predictive analytics to solve customers' real-world problems.
+Nadya Duke Boone is a Sr. Product Manager for New Relic.
+Her focus is on using artificial intelligence to solve problems for New Relic customers.
 A licensed electrical engineer, she decamped for the world of software and has built everything from real-time operating systems to full-stack web applications.
 She is quite fond of airships.

 Jason has 20 years of deep experience in identifying and hiring high-performing teams, and is the head of global talent acquisition and diversity for New Relic.
 In addition, he leads several professional recruiting organizations throughout the country and frequently presents at industry conferences.
 Jason has authored and published content in, and has been quoted by The Huffington Post, Fast Company, Bloomberg, MarketWatch, Society for Human Resource Management, and more.